AVSLab/basilisk/docs/source/Install/installOnMacOS.rst

 These instruction outline how to install Basilisk (BSK) on a clean version of macOS.
 Basilisk requires the use of Python 3.
 Don't use the Python 2 system that comes with macOS.

+The following python package dependencies are automatically checked and installed in the steps below.

+- .. include:: ../bskPkgRequired.txt

 Developer Software Tools
 ------------------------